tihana-gray/computer-infrastructure-assessment/README.md

 The script looks inside the data folder, finds the most recently modified `.csv` file (e.g. `20251129_141725.csv`), loads it with pandas, and selects only the Close prices for each stock.

-The resulting plot is saved as a `.png` file called `faang_close_prices.png` inside a plots folder in the project directory.
+The resulting plot is saved as a `.png` file inside a plots folder in the project directory.
 If the plots folder does not exist, it is created automatically.
+The timestamp from the CSV filename is reused to name the plot.

 ### Tools and Libaries: